Blinkbonnie House (Yr K - 1)

 Classroom spaces provide areas for girls to construct and create.

-Art areas are incorporated into the classrooms so that concepts investigated in science or history can be explored through visual media.
+Art areas are incorporated into the classrooms so that concepts investigated in all areas of the curriculum can be explored through visual arts.

 Mezzanine platforms provide areas for groups of students to read, converse or consult with staff without the confines of tables and chairs.

 Physics and Engineering.
 Many construction aspects of the build form are deliberately visible - nuts and bolts, steel structural beams and air conditioning conduits have been left exposed so that they can be used by staff as teaching points for girls to support their understanding in concepts of physics and engineering.

 Natural World.
 In order to foster curiosity about and the exploration of the natural world, Blinkbonnie House is themed to represent "the sky" - first floor, "the land" - ground floor, and "the burrow" - basement, with colour schemes, decals and room names chosen to tie into these concepts.
 The idea is connected through the mural in the central stair drum which depicts Australian flora and fauna across these three levels.

 A mini library keeps literacy literally at the centre of activities in this space and will be an area where girls, teachers and parents can enjoy reading together.